The Loneliness Of Solo Travel

 While traveling, it often feels sharper.

-Maybe because everything around you is unfamiliar already.
+Maybe because everything around you is already unfamiliar.

-Maybe because beautiful experiences naturally make you want to turn to someone and say:
+Maybe because beautiful moments naturally make you want to turn to someone and say,

 “Can you believe this?”